Lionfish

 They are very efficient at polluting the water in your tank, so it is probably wise to give them no more than 1 small feeding per day.
-They require a good filtration system and highly oxygenated water.
-This means that you may need to have airstones in your tank in addition to the powerheads for water movement.
+They require a good aquarium filter system and highly oxygenated water provided via a protein skimmer and/or multiple power heads.

-Dwarf Lionfish varieties could probably be kept in 30 gallon (114 liters) tanks or larger whereas the common lionfish should be kept in a 55 gallon (208 liters) or larger given their potential adult size.
+Dwarf Lionfish varieties could probably be kept in 30 gallon (114 liters) tanks or larger whereas the common lionfish should be kept in a 55 gallon (208 liters) or preferably much larger tank given their potential adult size.

 Avoid putting them in a community tank with fish small enough to fit in their mouths.
 Otherwise, they will quickly rid your tank of the smaller fish.
-They will also go after some invertebrates so they are probably not a good choice for reef tanks.
+They will also go after some saltwater invertebrates so they are probably not a good choice for reef tanks and they are not considered reef tank safe.

 Common Names : Turkey fish, Fire Fish, Butterfly Cod, Peacock and Scorpion Fish